OkaNim/230_material-sent-classifier/README.md

             "This was due to that the side chain group could not rotate.",<br>
             "where the temperature is reached above 373 K",<br>
         ]<br>
+""" The max length for a sentence is 128 tokens. """<br>
 <br>
 <br>
 model_path_for_infer = "./230_file/ver=136_epoch=19_val_loss=0.873_SC_understand_220318"<br>